tylrtnguyen/thongba.io/content/projects/ChatApp.md

     - React
     - MongoDB
     - REST API
+    - JWT Token
 ---

-A real-time chat application using Socket.io.
+A full stack real-time chat application using Socket.io.
 The UI is heavily inspired by Slack.
 This app also includes a dashboard to manage data in the app like Events, Users, Messages.